Linking sum of counting numbers to triangle area

 The geometric representation of the preceding addition is shown in the next figure.
 The ‘blue numbers’ are represented by the blue squares and the ‘red numbers’ are represented by the red squares.
 All the squares add up to 6: 1 goes to 5, 2 goes to 4, 3 goes to 3, and so on.
 The sum of the two numbers is represented by the 5 by 6 rectangle.
 Since we have counted the number twice, we divide them by 2, making it 15.

 In general, the representation above can be used to derive the area of a right triangle.
 Given a base and the height, how do we compute the area?
-Well — we create another triangle similar to it, find the area of the rectangle formed, and then divide it by 2.
+Well — we create another triangle congruent to it, form a rectangle using them, find the area of the rectangle formed, and then divide the area by 2.